daniecas/azure-devops-mermaid-viewer/README.md

 ## Production Deployment

+To build a new dist package:
+    `npm run build`

 To create a new package for production deployment:
     `npx tfx-cli extension create --rev-version --env mode=production --overrides-file configs/release.json`